xxjwxc/gormt/README.md

-is_url_tag : true # Whether to mark web or not is_foreign_key : true # Whether to mark foreign key or not is_gui : false # Whether to operate on gui
+is_url_tag : true # Whether to mark web or not is_foreign_key : true # Whether to mark foreign key or not is_gui : false # Whether to operate on gui is_table_name : false # Whether to out GetTableName function

 mysql_info :
     host : "127.0.0.1"